Skip to content

 Learn more at ally.thearcofloudoun.org

-Bridge the Gap funding helps qualifying families afford preschool or therapy services.
+Bridge the Gap funding helps qualifying families afford therapy services.
 The Arc of Loudoun launched the Bridge the Gap fund in 2021 after seeing an increased need in our community.
 Bridge the Gap is managed by The Arc’s ALLY Advocacy Center and Finance Department and uses the HUD Area Median Income (AMI) guidelines for Loudoun County as the framework to determine who to serve and how funds were allocated.
 The Bridge the Gap fund enables qualified low-income families to receive much needed early intervention services.

 Contact us at ally@thearcofloudoun.org for more information.